Daniel-ltw/keymaker/README.md

 3. Killed - This is when 60 seconds have passed after it has been active, we remove the key from the database, cleaning things up

 ## Support
-Please contact SED team with regards to implementation and details
+Please contact me with regards to implementation and details